rafayaar/100-Days-Of-ML-Code/Day 9 - K Means Clustering/README.md

 - It is simple as it could be
 - All the columns were in float64 except Gender label column which is transformed categorically
 - 5 cluster were made and graphical representation was showerd
-- Prediction is made based on simple input
+- Prediction is made based on simple input.